updewsprado/updews-webdev-hiring/WebDevExam/README.txt

 Good Day Web Development Trainees!

-From now on, submissions for this training will be centered upon the usage of SVN to manage our codes.
+From now on, submissions for this training will be centered upon the usage of Git to manage our codes.

-Be sure to master the basics of SVN in order to be able to work better in a collaborative coding environment.
+Be sure to master the basics of Git in order to be able to work better in a collaborative coding environment.